wunley/alx-system_engineering-devops/0x01-shell_permissions/README.md

-the 2-groups script prints the groups of the current user. the 3-new_owner script changes ownership of the hello file to betty. the 4-empty script creates an empty file called hello.
+the 2-groups script prints the groups of the current user. the 3-new_owner script changes ownership of the hello file to betty. the 4-empty script creates an empty file called hello. the 5-execute script adds execute permission to the owner of the file.